qubole/spark-acid/README.md

 This project has the following sbt projects:

-* **shaded-dependencies**: This is an sbt project to create the shaded hive metastore and hive exec jars combined into a fat jar(spark-acid-shaded-dependencies-assembly-0.1.0.jar referred below).
+* **shaded-dependencies**: This is an sbt project to create the shaded hive metastore and hive exec jars combined into a fat jar `spark-acid-shaded-dependencies`.
 This is required due to our dependency on Hive 3 for Hive ACID, and Spark currently only supports Hive 1.2

 To compile and publish shaded dependencies jar:

     cd shaded-dependencies
     sbt clean publishLocal

-This will create and publish `spark-acid-shaded-dependencies_2.11-assembly.jar` which has all the runtime and test dependencies.

 * **acid-datasource**: The main project for the datasource.
 This has the actual code for the datasource, which implements the interaction with Hive ACID transaction and HMS subsystem.